International humanitarian law: Humanitarian norms in history

-Codification of humanitarian norms
+Modern era

+Fritz Munch sums up historical military practice before 1800: "The essential points seem to be these: In battle and in towns taken by force, combatants and non-combatants were killed and property was destroyed or looted."
+In the 17th century, the Dutch jurist Hugo Grotius, widely regarded as the founder or father of public international law, wrote that "wars, for the attainment of their objects, it cannot be denied, must employ force and terror as their most proper agents".

 The most important antecedent of IHL is the current Armistice Agreement and Regularization of War, signed and ratified in 1820 between the authorities of the then Government of Great Colombia and the Chief of the Expeditionary Forces of the Spanish Crown, in the Venezuelan city of Santa Ana de Trujillo.
 This treaty was signed under the conflict of Independence, being the first of its kind in the West.

-It was not until the second half of the 19th century, however, that a more systematic approach was initiated.
+It was not until the second half of the 19th century, however, that a more systematic attempts to limit the savagery of warfare was initiated.
+This reflected the changing view of warfare by states influenced by the Age of Enlightenment.
+The purpose of warfare was to overcome the enemy state, which could be done by disabling the enemy combatants.
+Thus, "the distinction between combatants and civilians, the requirement that wounded and captured enemy combatants must be treated humanely, and that quarter must be given, some of the pillars of modern humanitarian law, all follow from this principle".

+Hague Conventions

 In the United States, a German immigrant, Francis Lieber, drew up a code of conduct in 1863, which came to be known as the Lieber Code, for the Union Army during the American Civil War.
 The Lieber Code included the humane treatment of civilian populations in areas of conflict, and also forbade the execution of POWs.

+The Lieber Code subsequently formed the basis for the Hague Conventions of 1899 and 1907, the first multilateral treaties that addressed the conduct of warfare.
+The conventions defined "the rights and duties of belligerents in the conduct of operations and limits the choice of means in doing harm".
+In particular, they focused on: